owlbarn/tutorial/book/case-image-inception/README.md

 To understand InceptionV3, we first need to know the characteristics of its predecessors.

 The first version of Inception, GoogLeNet  [@szegedy2015going], proposes to combine convolutions with different filter sizes on the same input, and then concatenate the resulting features together.
 Think about an image of a bird.
-If you sticking with using a normal square filter, then perhaps the features such as "feather" is a bit difficult to capture, but easier to do if you use a "thin" filter with a size of e.g. `1x7`.
+If you stick with using a normal square filter, then perhaps the features such as "feather" is a bit difficult to capture, but easier to do if you use a "thin" filter with a size of e.g. `1x7`.
-By aggregating information from applying different features, we can extract feature from multi-level at each step.
+By aggregating information from applying different features, we can extract features from multi-level at each step.

-Of course, adding extra filters increase computation complexity.
+Of course, adding extra filters increases computation complexity.
 To remedy this effect, the Inception network proposes to utilise the `1x1` convolution to reduce the dimensions of feature maps.
 For example, we want to apply a `3x3` filter to input ndarray of size `[|1; 300; 300; 768|]` and the output channel should be `320`.
 Instead of applying a convolution layer of `[|3; 3; 768; 320|]` directly, we first reduce the dimension to, say, 192 by using a small convolution layer `[|1; 1; 768; 192|]`, and then apply a `[|3; 3; 192; 320|]` convolution layer to get the final result.